alainw68/ENIDownloader/README.md

 About the law...
 ----------------

-In France, the copyright (called "Droit d'auteur") law has an exception called "private copy" ("Copie privée") :
+In France, the copyright (called "Droit d'auteur") law [L122-5](https://www.legifrance.gouv.fr/affichCodeArticle.do?cidTexte=LEGITEXT000006069414&idArticle=LEGIARTI000006278917) has an exception called "private copy" ("Copie privée") :
-> You may create a copy of something if the goal is a private usage.
-Two origins are public diffusion and bought things.
+> When the work has been divulged, the author may not prohibit [...]
+Copies or reproductions made from a lawful source and strictly reserved for the private use of the copier and not intended for collective use, [...].

 So, you are not able to use this script to publish a book on a hidden network :)

 Requirements